iris-networks/k8s-orchestrator/kubernetes/traefik/installation-guide.md

-# Traefik and External-DNS Installation Guide
+# Traefik Installation Guide

-This guide explains how to set up Traefik and External-DNS for the k8sgo application to enable routing to the management API and dynamic subdomain provisioning for user sandboxes.
+This guide explains how to set up Traefik for the k8sgo application to enable routing to the management API and dynamic subdomain provisioning for user sandboxes.

 ## Prerequisites